 Using a wooden paint stick, gently scrape at the grout, removing the larger chunks from the surface of the tile.
-Continue this step until all the larger pieces are removed.
+Continue this step until you remove all of the larger pieces.

 Trade out the wooden paint stick for a nylon scouring pad.
-Using the moist pad, scrub at the remaining grout until it is removed.
+Scrub at the remaining grout with a moist pad until removed.
 If the grout doesn’t appear to budge, apply more sugar to the grout or pad and continue scrubbing.
 The sugar acts as a gentle abrasive to remove the grout without damaging the surface of the tile.

 Rinse the tile and wipe it dry with a towel.
-Inspect the tile to make sure all the grout has been removed.
+Inspect the tile to make sure all the grout is gone.
 If any grout remains, repeat steps four and five.

 Water & Wood Method